tjoyner/ofvioletsandlicorice/chapter12.md

 <!-- Pages 96-106 -->
 They had passed the Tenda tunnel, precariously just missing some trucks speeding in the narrow and dark tunnel, and emerged into the scattered blue light of the Mediterranean which bounced among the pines clinging to the alpine gorges.
 And now they descended towards La Brigue, where Eta Beta asked to stop.
 Daniel had timidly protested, but Eta Beta had calmed him, saying that they had plenty of time, that it was useless to shut themselves in an airport where you couldn't smoke and where the shops full of summer clothes [would make them even colder](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#wouldmakethem).

-Eta Beta not only peed but wanted to have a coffee, and then, praising the Brigasca sheep, similar to but smaller than the Frabosana, bought some [toma, sora and brus](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tomasorabrus).
+Eta Beta not only peed but wanted to have a coffee, and then, praising the Brigasca sheep, similar to but smaller than the Frabosana, bought some [toma, sora, and brus](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tomasorabrus).
 Floriana begged him to wrap the brus well in foil and when he came out from Alimentari market, she opened the trunk, where Eta Beta stowed them with care.

 "One can tell where these come from: by their odors, by their shape, their recognizable flavors, they have a name.
 On the other hand, Giacomo didn't know where Francesca came from: she was a girl, a woman, who knew all the places on the Riviera coast, she could belong to Laugueglia as well as to Riva, to Diano as well as to Bordighera."

 "Didn't she speak about the town with the port?"
 Floriana asked.

 "Yes, this was the impression that came out of the rare speeches that Francesca made about her residence," answered Eta Beta, stretching out in the seat and wrapping himself more and more in his blue coat.
 "A small city with a port, yes.
 She told Giacomo that during her lunch break she was going to do her last sunbathing on the beach or walking on the pier.
-In my imagination I always pictured a place like Camogli, a fishing village, perched above the sea, leaning over its small port, with its narrow alleys that intertwine like veins in a body, its sunny bends and shaded paths.
+In my imagination, I always pictured a place like Camogli, a fishing village, perched above the sea, leaning over its small port, with its narrow alleys that intertwine like veins in a body, its sunny bends, and shaded paths.
 Or more cheerfully, perhaps Riviera di Ponente.
 And then she spoke of a train station, which Camogli doesn't have.
 Once she wrote to him: 'The almond tree by the station already has leaves' and he thought that perhaps he could arrive by train, step onto the platform, and kiss Francesca, who would be waiting for him under the flowering almond tree.
 Here, he imagined her in a rocky village, a rose of stone, as Roth would have said &ndash; Joseph, not Philip.
 Two roses, actually, because she had her thorns, a strong character, stubborn, defensive, ready to attack if it seemed she had received a snub."
 <!-- Page 97 -->

 "If Giacomo never met her where she lived, where did he meet her then?" asked Daniel, more out of courtesy than interest: stories of love gone wrong all seemed the same and boring, his own included.

 "In Menton, in Sanremo, in Cervo, wherever his job would take him.
 One time they went down to the beach at Balzi Rossi.
-He understood from some of her hints that they were places she had gone to as a girl, especially the beach at Darsenone, the one with the fisherman's huts.
+He understood from some of her hints that they were places she'd gone to as a girl, especially the beach at Darsenone, the one with the fisherman's huts.
 Indeed, in time he thought he understood that, along with Giacomo, she was regressing into the past, to when she was eighteen, nineteen years old, to summertime, that time of light clothing, of sun that lasts long on the skin, of bathing in the moonlight, of intoxicating songs that seem to freeze time.
 <br/> <br/> <br/>
 <!-- Page 98 -->